Amsterdam for chocoholics

 Valentine’s Day specials

-With Valentine’s Day approaching you’ll want to woo your sweetheart with fine chocolates.
+With Valentine’s Day approaching, you’ll want to woo your sweetheart with fine chocolates.
 Luckily, most shops in Amsterdam put together special packages to help you hit the right note.
-Puccini Bomboni usually includes a white chocolate heart in their boxes but this year they’re trying something new: a standalone red and white heart with a flavour they’re keeping under wraps for now.
-Expect it to not only taste amazing but to look divine as well!
+Puccini Bomboni usually includes a white chocolate heart in their boxes, but this year they’re trying something new: a standalone red and white heart with a flavour they’re keeping under wraps for now.
+Expect it not only to taste amazing but to look divine as well!
 At Chocolate Company, conveniently located at Central Station, you can pick up all kinds of specials, including hearts big and small, boxed selections, truffles and more.
-Over at Chocstar, it’s all about personalisation so that you can send a bespoke chocolate heart to your object of affection.
-And at Urban Cacao it’s all about hearts, hearts and hearts.
+Over at Chocstar, it’s all about personalisation, so you can send a bespoke chocolate heart to your object of affection.
+And at Urban Cacao, it’s all about hearts, hearts and hearts.